mmccoll03/MCCOLLUM-Data-Science-Portfolio/TidyData-Project/README.md

 - [Tidy Data Paper by Hadley Wickham](https://vita.had.co.nz/papers/tidy-data.pdf)
 - [Tidy Data Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)

+### Small Streamlit Dashboard

+**Use streamlit run streamlit.py**
+- This just shows some basic filtering of the melted dataframe.
+I may come back to this to incorporate further visualizations or a better design, but for right now, it is useful to view the dataframe for what it is.

 ### Screenshots

 # Bar Plot of Total Value (Dollars) by 4 different Mutants and Decade and Market